ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The terms "verifier" and "relying party" are used interchangeably through the document.
 While these terms are related to "Verifier" and "Relying Party" as used in {{RFC9334}}, they do not imply the processing of RATS conceptual messages, such as Evidence or Attestation Results that are specific to remote attestation.
 A SCITT "verifier" and "relying party" and "issuer" of Receipts or Statements might take on the role of a RATS "Attester".
 Correspondingly, all RATS conceptual messages, such as Evidence and Attestation Results, can be the content of SCITT Statements and a SCITT "verifier" can also take on the role of a RATS "Verifier" to, for example, conduct the procedure of Appraisal of Evidence as a part of a SCITT "verifier"'s verification capabilities.

-The terms "claim" and "statement" are used throughout this document, where claim is consistent with the usage in {{-draft-ietf-rats-eat}} and {{RFC7523}}, and statement is reserved for any arbitrary bytes, possibly identified with a media type, about which the claims are made.
+The terms "Claim" and "Statement" are used throughout this document, where Claim is consistent with the usage in {{-draft-ietf-rats-eat}} and {{RFC7523}}, and Statement is reserved for any arbitrary bytes, possibly identified with a media type, about which the Claims are made.

-The term "subject" provides an identifier of the issuer's choosing to refer to a given artifact, and ensures that all associated statements can be attributed to the identifier chosen by the issuer.
+The term "Subject" provides an identifier of the issuer's choosing to refer to a given artifact, and ensures that all associated statements can be attributed to the identifier chosen by the issuer.

-In simpler language, a SCITT Statement could be some vendor-specific software bill of materials (SBOM), results from a model checker, static analyzer, or RATS Evidence about the authenticity of an SBOM creation process, where the issuer identifies themselves using the `iss` claim, and the specific software that was analyzed as the subject using the `sub` claim.
+In simpler language, a SCITT Statement could be some vendor-specific software bill of materials (SBOM), results from a model checker, static analyzer, or RATS Evidence about the authenticity of an SBOM creation process, where the issuer identifies themselves using the `iss` Claim, and the specific software that was analyzed as the subject using the `sub` Claim.

 In {{RFC7523}}, the Authorization Server (AS) verifies Private Key JWT client authentication requests, and issues access tokens to clients configured to use "urn:ietf:params:oauth:client-assertion-type:jwt-bearer".
 This means the AS initially acts as a "verifier", and then later as an "issuer".
 This mirrors how Signed Statements are verified before Receipts are issued by a Transparency Service.